One thing has become increasingly clear in the personal finance industry: Online banks are on the rise.

 19,000

-Wealthfront is a fast-growing fintech company that offers investment accounts, Robo-advisor services, personal loans, and cash accounts with checking and savings features.
+Wealthfront is a fast-growing fintech company that offers investment accounts, robo advisor services, personal loans, and cash accounts with checking and savings features.

 Headquartered in Silicon Valley, Wealthfront is a unique member of this list because the company uses proprietary automation technology.